sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 Patch queue as used by Sage-Combinat between 2009 and 2013
 ----------------------------------------------------------

-See also the following [[combinat/CodeSharingWorkflow|design notes about the Sage-Combinat workflow]].
+See also those old ``design notes about the Sage-Combinat workflow <combinat/CodeSharingWorkflow>`_.

 TODO: description